-Continuing to the left is the birth of Jesus, followed by two smaller windows: The first window symbolizes Jesus’ first miracle at the wedding in Cana and the second, the calling of the disciples depicted as fish and a net.
+Continuing to the left is the birth of Jesus, followed by two smaller windows: the first window symbolizes Jesus’ first miracle at the wedding in Cana and the second is the calling of the disciples depicted as fish and a net.
 The last window in the series is of Jesus’ baptism.

-As you continue around the church to the left, the next window is of the Last Supper, and the following windows symbolize the washing of the feet by the basin and towel, and a cock crowing, reminding us of Peter’s denial of Christ.
-These windows are followed by a window recalling Christ’s death, and one of Mary and the Apostles at Pentecost.
+As you continue around the church to the left, the next window is of the Last Supper.
+The following windows symbolize the washing of the feet by the basin and towel, and a cock crowing, reminding us of Peter’s denial of Christ.
+These windows are followed by a window recalling Christ’s death and one of Mary and the Apostles at Pentecost.

 The last series of windows is from the Book of Revelation.
 They begin with the lamb and seals, followed by angels and trumpets announcing the second coming of Christ.
 The last large window represents the general resurrection and is followed by the symbol of the temple which depicts the heavenly city.

-To the right as you face the altar in the chapel is the first stained glass window which represents the sacraments of Eucharist – the cup and grapes – and Baptism – the shell and water.
-Continuing to the second window the symbols are of Confirmation – the dove and flames and Reconciliation – the keys to the kingdom.
-The back windows depict Holy Orders – the stole, sense and open book, Marriage – the Chi Rho and gold bands with flowers, and Sacrament of the Sick – holy oil and laurel, the symbol of peace.
+To the right as you face the altar in the chapel is the first stained glass window which represents the sacraments of Eucharist, the cup and grapes, and Baptism, the shell and water.
+Continuing to the second window the symbols represent Confirmation, the dove and flames, and Reconciliation, the keys to the kingdom.
+The back windows depict Holy Orders, the stole, sense and open book, and Marriage, the Chi Rho and gold bands with flowers, and the Sacrament of the Sick, the holy oil and laurel which represent peace.
 Within the Chapel is the Reconciliation Chapel, which has a beautiful round stained glass window representing the story of the prodigal son.

 Inside the Narthex

 From inside the Narthex looking out at the main entry way, we see St. Columbkille in the far left window as a young monk in Ireland.
-In the back-ground is his first monastery in Derry.
+In the background is his first monastery in Derry.
 Also in this window is the large Celtic High Cross which still stands on the site of this first monastery today.
-Above the entry doors, is the symbol of Columbkille’s first miracle – he blessed a bucket of water and the water turns to wine.
-The middle window show Columbkille sailing from his beloved Ireland with his twelve followers.
-In the last window of that series, Columbkille is shown receiving kings, bishops, saints and the poor, who came for his advice and prayers.
+Above the entry doors is the symbol of Columbkille’s first miracle – he blessed a bucket of water and the water turns to wine.
+The middle window shows Columbkille sailing from his beloved Ireland with his twelve followers.
+In the last window of that series Columbkille is shown receiving kings, bishops, saints and the poor, who came for his advice and prayers.